AMFTech512/af-devlog/pirc/README.md

     - Nextjs
     - My own?

 This is *probably* going to end up being some sort of chat application.
 I also had the idea of making it a business tool, where you can create a "chat flow" for customers.
-In essence, as a customer, it feels like you're chatting with a person, but really you're interacting with a glorified form that has pre-determined answers for your questions.
+In essence, as a customer, it feels like you're chatting with a person, but really you're interacting with a glorified form that has pre-determined answers for the questions.